 - Make sure that your content skill or any of its feeds does not emulate a music streaming service.

 Customer trust is important to us.
 To protect customer data, your skill must meet Amazon’s security requirements.

 - Make sure you are using HTTPS where required.
 URLs for content links must be HTTPS, however it is recommended that all URLs provided with your skill are HTTPS.

 - If you have provided a URL to display in the Alexa app when a feed plays or is read, make sure the page content loads when the URL is visited, that the page does not redirect to another site, contain malware or viruses, or cause a download to initiate.

 Each feed you provide with your skill must be provided as properly formatted JSON or XML/RSS.
 For format details, see the Flash Briefing Skill API Feed Reference.
 In addition, prior to submitting your skill for certification, check for the following common formatting mistakes:

 - Make sure that your text-to-speech content does not contain any special characters such as HTML, XML, SSML tags or nonstandard punctuation.

 - Ensure all required item elements such as date and unique ID are present.

 - Ensure the date entries for your feed items accurately reflect the date of the content.
 Older items maybe be ignored by Alexa.

 - Make sure your JSON or XML is formatted properly with the correct opening and closing brackets and no extra characters.

 - For audio feeds, make sure the URL for the feed audio is HTTPS.

 Skills that operate as expected are important to us.
 You need to perform functional tests of your content skill to ensure that the descriptions display in the Alexa app and accurately describe the skill and its feeds.
 In addition, you need to make sure that when enabled, the feed is read or played as expected.

 In the developer console

-- Play the skill's error message by using the Listen button in the developer portal.
+- Play the skill's error message by using the arrow button in the developer console.
 Make sure the error message is understandable and accurately refers to this content skill.